ibm-cloud-docs/speech-to-text/models-large-speech-language.md

 ### Notes
 {: #models-lsm-parameter-set-notes}

+Consider the following when you use `parameter_set` request parameter:

 - Only large speech models support `parameter_set`.
 Sending it to a non-LSM model is silently ignored.
 - Five base models cover thirteen locale codes through Watson language alias chain: